feroz271/Ecommerce-Sales-Dashboard/README.md

 # RECOMMENDATION BASED ON ANALYSIS

 - The customers living in Maharashtra, Madhya Pradesh and Uttar Pradesh purchase the most of the products such as Clothing, Electronics and Furnitures.

-- To improve sales of the Madhav E-Commerce Store, the owner must show maximum ads, sale offers/coupons in the months from January to April and December.
+- To improve sales of the SP E-Commerce Store, the owner must show maximum ads, sale offers/coupons in the months from January to April and December.

 # END